qmonnet/git-archive-all-action/README.md

   iterating submodules, enabled by default.

 - `extra-includes`:
-  Additional files to include in the archive, empty by default.
+  Space-separated list of additional files to include in the archive, empty by default.

 - `compression-level`:
   Compression level to use; interpretation depends on the output format.
 Set to